rustprooflabs/pgosm-flex/CONTRIBUTING.md

 # Contributing

-We encourage pull requests from everyone.
+We encourage pull requests (PRs) from everyone.

 Fork the project into your own repo, create a topic branch there and then make one or more pull requests back to the main repository.
-Your pull requests can then be reviewed and discussed.
+Your PR can then be reviewed and discussed.

+Helpful: Run `make` in the project root directory and ensure tests pass.
+If tests are not passing and you need help resolving, please mention this in your PR.

 ## Adding new feature layers